+6. HTML 5 Released in 2014

 HTML 5 follows the previous and XHTML to bring something innovative in the field.
 It happened when a bunch of tech enthusiasts thought of building something of their own, outside the W3C methodologies.
 They called themselves as WHATWG which mean Web Hypertext Application Technology Working Group.
 And in October 2014, it was released as a W3C recommendation.

 So this was all about HTML and its uses and anyone who wants to start his own website or web application must know basics.
 However, there are various website builders in the market which you can use to create a website, without any coding knowledge.
-And TemplateToaster is one of the best website builder you will ever find.
+And TemplateToaster is one of the best website builder software you will ever find.
 You can construct your own masterpiece with TemplateToaster.
 It has a low learning curve and you can easily learn and implement it in your project.
 You will find a lot of great new tags.
 Now you have basic knowledge of Html now, if you need any help then feel free to drop your query in the comments below.
 I will do my best to provide you every solution.

 Design themes that make your websites stand apart from the rest.
 Get your dynamic Drag and Drop Theme Builder Software today.Download Now